Seniors deserve comfortable retirements

-In response, Aging Watch director Jessica Walker submitted a “letter to the editor” which appeared in the Octber 30th edition of the Orlando Sentinel.
-It argues in favor of giving the $250 checks to seniors in order to compensate for no cost-of-living adjustment:
+In response, Aging Watch founder Jessica Walker submitted a “letter to the editor” which appeared in the October 30th edition of the Orlando Sentinel.
+It argued in favor of giving the $250 checks to seniors in order to compensate for no cost-of-living adjustment:

 “Many older adults are in desperate need of these checks — and much more.
 And they certainly do deserve them.